 I was able to reel in a couple runners who had gotten ahead of me during the race and that felt good.
 It’s okay to let a bit of competition creep in as long as you’re careful to keep the big picture in mind.
 Most of us aren’t racing for 1st place so it’s important to not let your ego get the better of you by racing people mid-race.

 Around mile 20 I was trying to do some calculations in my head and figured that if I could keep sub-9:00 miles to the finish I would finish around 3:40.
 But math is hard during a marathon so I didn’t obsess over my pace and just kept pushing.
 With 3 miles left I realized that I had a good chance of finishing sub 3:40 which would be a BQ if I kept up my pace.
 But I never allow myself to get overconfident until I’ve actually crossed the finish line.

-At mile 24 MTA listener Mike showed up to run the last couple miles with me.
-He figured out what my pace was and stayed just ahead of me with his orange shirt.
+At mile 24 MTA listener Mike unexpectedly showed up to run the last couple miles with me.
 One thought I had was “I can’t let him see me whimp out in the last couple of miles.”
 Despite pushing hard up a final hill I still had enough in me to have a good finishing kick for the last 0.2 miles.
 It was almost unbelievable to look down and see sub 3:40 on my watch.
 I got the biggest post-marathon high feeling so happy and grateful for such a strong marathon.
 When I got over to the timing table and saw my official time of 3:39:25 along with the news that I was first in my age group it was icing on the cake.